In this guide

 The investment strategy of a trustee entering retirement, for example, might detail how that fund is considering selling down some illiquid assets and investing the proceeds in something more liquid, such as shares, to prepare for ongoing pension payment requirements.

-More complex issues arise when trustees have different approaches to risk, such as a conservative approach for older members and a more growth-oriented approach for younger members (see case study below).
+More complex issues arise when trustees have different approaches to risk, such as a conservative approach for older members and a more growth-oriented approach for younger members.
+In these situations, the fund trustees must consider the investment needs of all the fund members.
+They may be required to adopt a segregated investment approach for different classes of members or take a more balanced approach overall.

 What to do following a market correction